 Mussolini and Hitler is also available as an Audiobook.
 A Danish translation was published by Kristeligs Dagblads Forlag in 2018.

-My earlier work was on the social and cultural history of Weimar and Nazi Germany, including 2009 Suicide in Nazi Germany (Oxford University Press, German translation Suhrkamp, 2011).
-I have also worked on repression and control in the Third Reich and have co-edited and co-authored with Nikolaus Wachsmann The Nazi Camps, 1933-1939: A Documentary History (Nebraska University Press, 2012) and a special issue of the Journal of Contemporary History on ‚Before the Holocaust.’
+My earlier work was on the social and cultural history of Weimar and Nazi Germany, and my first monograph was the 2009 Suicide in Nazi Germany (Oxford University Press; German translation with Suhrkamp, 2011).
+I have also worked on repression and control in the Third Reich and have co-edited and co-authored with Nikolaus Wachsmann The Nazi Camps, 1933-1939: A Documentary History (Nebraska University Press, 2012) and a special issue of the Journal of Contemporary History.

 I am a Fellow of the Royal Historical Society, and a former Visiting Fellow at the European University Institute in Florence.

 At Manchester, I lead the 'Politics, Institutions, and Ideas' research group, together with Prof. Frank Mort.
-I also co-convene the international Rethinking Modern Europe seminar series at the Institute of Historical Research, University of London.
+We also lead the Cultures of Diplomacy research network, together with Dr Thomas Tunstall-Allcock.